diegomiranda02/juris-graph-insights/README.md

 * **Identification of the most relevant sections and subsections:**

     Another application of graph analysis is determining which sections and subsections have the greatest impact on the judicial decisions associated with the law firm's cases.
-By identifying these most relevant sections and subsections, the firm can guide its lawyers more effectively, prioritizing the study and understanding of these elements.
+By identifying these most relevant sections and subsections, the firm can guide its attorneys more effectively, prioritizing the study and understanding of these elements.

 In all implementations, a graphical visualization of the network of connections will be presented.
 The visualization of connections will allow the attorneys and the law firm to see the networks of connections between acts, judicial decisions, legal provisions, and other relevant elements.
 This visualization will aid in understanding the relationships between nodes, enabling a more in-depth and strategic analysis of the cases.